‘MORE THAN A 100-HOUR GROUND WAR’

 "The circulation pattern will nudge visitors through the memorial in a ‘left hook’ walking pattern,” said Stump, a life member of VFW Post 748 in Knox, Ind.
 "The memorial walls will be very asymmetric and dune-shaped, so even the architectural components will support the original left hook design, just a bit more subtly.”

 Stump said that while some still cite the war as nothing more than 100 hours on the ground, it was indeed more.
 He noted how the public perception of the military took a pivotal turn during Desert Storm.
 The memorial will convey this sentiment.

 "It was so much more than a 100- hour war,” Stump said.
 "And at the end of the day, people will remember those who served and learn this story.”

 For more information, contact Stump at firstname.lastname@example.org or visit www.ndswm.org.
 EMAIL email@example.com

 The willingness of America's veterans to sacrifice for our country has earned them our lasting gratitude.

 We few, we happy few, we band of brothers.
 For he today that sheds his blood with me shall be my brother. - William Shakespeare

-Check out our Buddy Poppies page for information on Buddy Poppies and how to donate.Follow us on Facebook and Instagram below.
+Check out our Calendar page and our Facebook page for more information on future events.Follow us on Facebook and Instagram below.